prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

   1. For a single valid product identifier, look up the matching product and print its name and price.
   1. For each valid product identifier in the example list, look up the matching product and print its name and price.
+  1. For each valid product identifier in the example list, look up the matching product and print its name and price, and add its price to a running-total of all prices, then print the running-total after iterating through the entire list.

 #### Checkpoint II - Receipt Printing